John Mundy (presenter)

 During his time with the BBC (and largely unknown to the BBC or public), Mundy was also running a parallel career as a highly successful voice-over artist.

 In 1995, Mundy took a career break and went to live in the USA.
 For the next five years he was involved in property development which included owning and operating two hotels in Fort Lauderdale, Florida.
 In 2000, he returned to live in Britain and resumed his work as a voice-over artist.

-In February, 2014, John was chosen to be the Station and Promotion voice of the now internationally-available LBC News and Talk Station, LBC - Leading Britain's Conversation.
-The following year, LBC achieved three gold medals in the prestigious Radio Centre Awards including 'Station of the Year'.
-Listening figures continue to rise.